Chapter One

 Setting The Stage

-in London.
+The Old Vic is a producing theatre in London.
 Producing theatres are theatres that make their own shows in-house – from casting the actors to designing the sets, props and costumes, right the way through to marketing, press and sales.
 In contrast, receiving theatres put on shows that have been produced elsewhere, while repertory theatres have a resident company of performers that present a selected range of works on rotation, often performing a different work each night of the week.

 Here at The Old Vic, we run a full Season from September to July.
 A Season is the period over which a theatre presents its annual artistic output.
 We usually present five to seven productions during this time, in addition to countless other associated events in the theatre, online and in the community.
 Festivals and festival theatres usually have shorter Seasons (over the summer months, for example), where they present a limited number of productions, often around a particular theme.